aws-samples/realtime-health-data-insights-dynamodb/README.md

 ## Solution Overview
 Wearables like smartwatches and fitness trackers continuously collect various health metrics—such as heart rate, steps, sleep patterns and more, which are often synced with a companion mobile app or cloud service.
 This app or service acts as an intermediary, transmitting data to a backend system via APIs.
 Typically, RESTful or GraphQL APIs are used for data transfer over HTTP/S, with some platforms leveraging MQTT or WebSockets for real-time streaming.

 The health data is stored in a DynamoDB table configured to capture item-level changes, which are pushed to a DynamoDB stream.
-An AWS Lambda function triggers with each update, generating daily summaries for changed health metrics per user.
-These summaries are stored in a separate DynamoDB table, providing a foundation for deeper insights into **daily, weekly, monthly, 6-month, and yearly trends**.
-This summary table also enables calculations of **health metric score, minimum, maximum, average, and trend changes** across selected date and time ranges.
+An AWS Lambda function triggers with each update, generating daily aggregation for changed health metrics per user.
+These aggregations are stored in a separate DynamoDB table, providing a foundation for deeper insights into **daily, weekly, monthly, 6-month, and yearly trends**.
+This aggregated table also enables calculations of **health metric score, minimum, maximum, average, and trend changes** across selected date and time ranges.

 The following sections will guide you through data ingestion, access patterns, schema design in DynamoDB, aggregation, and APIs for deeper insights.